The Best Laser Printer for Home Use, Ranked by Real-World Performance

 What’s the difference between the toner cartridge and the drum unit?

 The toner cartridge holds the powder that forms the print; the drum unit transfers that powder onto the page and typically lasts through several toner cartridges before needing replacement.
 Budget models often combine both into one unit, while higher-volume printers sell them separately.
+If your printer separates the two, replacing only the toner when it runs low — rather than the whole assembly — is usually the cheaper and more sustainable option, so it’s worth knowing which type your printer uses before you’re standing in front of a wall of cartridge boxes.

 Is wireless setup reliable on home laser printers?